mmehr1988/legendary-robot/README.md

 ### How To Create Markdown Lists

 - If you are like me, using lists to write instructions is a must.
-As a result, I decided to write a short summary of how to incorporate lists using line breaks when answer the prompts.
+As a result, I decided to write a short summary of how to incorporate lists using line breaks when answering prompts.
 - This entire README markdown was written using this method.

   - Line Break: { 0 }